DashBarkHuss/currencyDetection/README.md

-## Node.js Internalization, i18n, Localization
+## Node.js Internationalization, i18n, Localization

 This is a sample project showing how to get the client's language and country in order to display correct currency formatting.
 The locale information is stored in the session.